 Whenever possible, testing of the program's results against measured building temperatures should be done.
 Some validation has been done in the past by others on concrete culvert buildings, insulated steel stud and clad air conditioned buildings with phase change material standby cooling, a naturally cooled, thermally transparent shelter and outdoor telecommunications equipment cabinets with and without the assistance of an air-to-air heat exchanger.

 Both programs were written by Allan Wishart BE, MIEAust, CPEng, MAIRAH.
-He has used this software over many years for the thermal design of accommodation of heat dissipating equipment whether it be a standard building, a naturally cooled thermally transparent shelter, a kerb-side cabinet or an underground enclosure.
+He has used this software, originally named "Shelter", over many years for the thermal design of accommodation of heat dissipating equipment whether it be a standard building, a naturally cooled thermally transparent shelter, a kerb-side cabinet or an underground enclosure.
 Applications are located in Australia, Pacific Island countries and India for example.

 The current versions have evolved from a software model originally developed on an HP86B desktop computer around 1984.